id-bioinfo/TIPars/README.md

-# Taxa Insertion using Parsimony and Ancestral Reconstructed Sequences (TIPars)
+# Robust expansion of phylogeny for fast-growing genome sequence data

 TIPars is JAVA program to do fast and accurate insertion or placement of new samples onto a reference phylogenetic tree based on parsimony criterion and utilized the pre-computed ancestral sequences.
 It is reliable for phylogenies comprise both densely sampled sequences (very short tree branches) and divergent sequences (long tree branches), such as SARS-CoV-2 genomes, bacterial 16S ribosomal RNA sequences, Influenza viruses and Newcastle disease virus.
-It uses BEAST library [^1] and requires taxon sequence sequences, the reference tree, and (ancestral) sequences of all its internal nodes as input data.
+It uses BEAST library [^1] and requires taxa sequences, the reference tree, and ancestral sequences of all its internal nodes as input data.
 Reference tree is maintained unchanged (except that a new branch added) in the insertion process.
 TIPars can do insertion of single or multiple new sequences with Newick format tree file as output, but can also obtain phylogenetic placement of the query sequences by generating Jplace format file [^2] for other downstream analyses.

-If there is any question about using TIPars, please send email to tipars@d24h.hk.

 # Authors